 The Parc de l'Alba (also known as Directional Centre) is a new urban development located in Cerdanyola del Vallès, a town of 50,000 inhabitants near Barcelona.
 It covers 340 ha, of which around half will be green spaces.
-The total built area of 146 ha will include the Science & Technology Park of which the Synchrotron light laboratory (particle accelerator) will be its main landmark, office buildings, three data centers and a commercial area.
+The total built area of 146 ha will include the Science & Technology Park and Synchrotron light laboratory (particle accelerator) plus, office buildings, three data centers and a commercial area.
 There will also be a 45 ha residential area of 4,000 dwellings.